Time & Materials#

 Released days must be posted.
 You can post a single day or multiple days.

 Only when you post time does the system create time entries.
-These are then copied to the job as job ledger entries following a review by the project manager.
+These are then copied to the project as project ledger entries following a review by the project manager.

 Note